guscardvs/gyver/docs/usage/utils.md

 ### Helpers

-`gyver.utils.lazy` provides helpers to work with frozen classes or when using the asynclazyfield and need to set or reset the field manually
+`lazyfields` provides helpers to work with frozen classes or when using the asynclazyfield and need to set or reset the field manually

 * `setlazy(instance: Any, attribute: str, value: Any, bypass_setattr: bool = False)` setlazy allows you to directly change the hidden attribute behind any lazy field, and the bypass_setattr parameter will instead of using the `setattr` function, use `object.__setattr__`.
 * `dellazy(instance: Any, attribute: str, bypass_delattr: bool = False)` dellazy allows you to clear the value stored in the hidden attribute to allow for recalculation.
 Similar to setlazy the bypass_delattr parameter will use `object.__delattr__` instead of `delattr`